NicolaFolchi/comp426-finalproject/README.md

 ## Run Adagio

-To launch adagion in your browser, simply type on your project terminal:
+To launch adagio in your browser, simply type on your project terminal:

 ```
 node server.js